jaredj/inception/README.md

 ## Usage Example

+- [The process of creating this README](https://shareg.pt/GmA3EY1) is an interesting usage example of sorts.

-Here's an example of how one might use Inception to write a new app and then modify it slightly:
+- Here's an example of how one might use Inception to write a new app and then modify it slightly:

 1. First, run `isend hello_world.py` to read the existing code.